Prosthesis: Ethical concerns

 There are also many ethical concerns about how the prosthetics are made and produced.
 A wide range of ethical issues arise in connection with experiments and clinical usage of sensory prostheses: animal experimentation; informed consent, for instance, in patients with a locked-in syndrome that may be alleviated with a sensory prosthesis; unrealistic expectations of research subjects testing new devices.
 How prosthetics come to be and testing of the usability of the device is a major concern in the medical world.
 Although many positives come when a new prosthetic design is announced, how the device got to where it is leads to some questioning the ethics of prosthetics.

 Debates

 There are also many debates among the prosthetic community about whether they should wear prosthetics at all.
 This is sparked by whether prosthetics help in day-to-day living or make it harder.
 Many people have adapted to their loss of limb making it work for them and do not need a prosthesis in their life.
 Not all amputees will wear a prosthesis.
 In a 2011 national survey of Australian amputees, Limbs 4 Life found that 7 percent of amputees do not wear a prosthesis, and in another Australian hospital study, this number was closer to 20 percent.
 Many people report being uncomfortable in prostheses and not wanting to wear them, even reporting that wearing a prosthetic is more cumbersome than not having one at all.
-These debates are natural among the prosthetic community and help us shed light on the issues that they are facing.